 - There should be at least two consecutive cuttings in a 3-week interval.

 - Only M. micrantha should be removed during cutting, and native ground cover should be retained.

-M. micranthaincreased with increased frequency of cuttings; however, selecting two or three cuttings depends on the available resources.
+Admittedly, the mortality of M. micrantha increased with increased frequency of cuttings; however, selecting two or three cuttings depends on the available resources.
 In general, cutting costs can be minimized by utilizing the removed plant materials.
 Empirical studies have shown that invasive plants can be transformed into economic goods though appropriate human intervention (Kaufmann 2004, Rai et al. 2012).
-Further study is needed to explore possible uses for the harvested M. micranthabiomass.
+Further study is needed to explore possible uses for the harvested M. micrantha biomass.